Crescent Turkey Casserole Recipe

 - 1 tube (4 ounces) refrigerated crescent rolls

 - 1. Preheat oven to 375°.
-In a large saucepan, combine mayonnaise, flour, bouillon and pepper.
-Gradually add milk; stir until smooth.
-Bring to a boil over medium heat; cook and stir 2 minutes or until thickened.
-Add turkey and vegetables; heat through.
-Spoon into a greased 8-in. square baking dish.
+In a saucepan, mix first four ingredients until smooth; gradually stir in milk.
+Bring to a boil over medium heat; cook and stir until thickened, about 2 minutes.
+Add vegetables and turkey; cook and stir until heated through.
+Transfer to a greased 8-in. square baking pan.

-- 2. Unroll crescent dough and separate into two rectangles.
-Seal perforations.
-Place over turkey mixture.
-Bake 15-20 minutes or until golden brown.
+- 2. Unroll crescent dough and separate into eight triangles; arrange over turkey mixture.
+Bake until heated through and topping is golden brown, 15-20 minutes.
 Yield: 4 servings.

 Reviews for Crescent Turkey Casserole